kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 For this debugging demonstration, we will run the application and generate a core dump.

-From a command line, run the fresh unikernel by typing “`km debug_core.km`”.
+From a command line, run the unikernel you just created by typing “`km debug_core.km`”.
 Since we’ve added “`raise(SIGABRT);`” to the source code, the workload will crash and generate a `kmcore` file.

 Note: Since we are not interested in program output for this demo, redirect to `/dev/null`:

 ![Redirect to dev null](https://github.com/kontainapp/km/blob/kreative-kat/docs/docs/images/image4.png "image_tooltip")

 ### Analyze the Core Dump